Scientists have developed a method of 3D-printing wood grain, producing blocks that resemble wood even when sliced open.

-The team took a series of extremely thin slices of olive wood, taking high resolution digital photos of each slice.
-The stack of images are then fed into a Stratasys J750 PolyJet printer, capable of printing finer colours and details of materials using voxels.
+The team took a series of extremely thin slices of olive wood, taking high-resolution digital photos of each slice.
+The stack of images was then fed into a Stratasys J750 PolyJet printer, capable of printing finer colours and the details of materials by use of voxels.
 Importantly, a voxel defines the 3D printed surface value.

 The slices are printed with the exact same thickness as the thinnest layer.
 This strategy enables the team to recreate an entirely new internal pattern for the wooden block.
 They proved their method by freezing the final 3D-printed product in liquid nitrogen and smashing it open.
 They also sculpted the blocks into ornate figures, demonstrating the design potential.